 Lake County, Illinois, is a great place to live, work and raise a family.
 It's home to 700,000 people living in over 50 diverse communities with Fortune 500 companies as well as small businesses in historic downtowns.
-There are wide open spaces, lakes, prairies, parks and farms, admist rural hometowns and proud cities.
+There are wide open spaces, lakes, prairies, parks, and farms, amidst rural hometowns and proud cities.

 Lake County also has the richest diversity of native species in the state of Illinois and supports more state-threatened and endangered species than any other county.
 One of the reasons for this surprising diversity is that the geography and geology have led to an eclectic assortment of ecosystems.
 Lake County is on the shore of one of the planet's largest freshwater lakes.
 It's at the western edge of the continent's eastern deciduous forest and the eastern edge of the tallgrass prairie.
 Plus, it has an abundance of wonderful lakes and wetlands.
 As a result, river otters, American lotus, sandhill cranes, Blanding's turtles, snowy egrets, bladderwort and many, many more species make their homes among us.